Elektro-Volk/hCraft-2/README.md

 This is a new project so there's not a lot implemented yet!
 *  Players can connect and walk around.
-*  More will implemented soon!
+*  A lot more will be implemented soon!

 Building
 --------